DevTk.AI

 Hobby / Side Projects (Under $500/month)

 Maximize every dollar.
-DeepSeek V4 Flash at $0.14/$0.28 and Xiaomi MiMo-V2.5-Flash at $0.10/$0.30 are among the most aggressive text API prices before cache-hit discounts.
-Gemini 2.5 Flash-Lite and Mistral Small 3.1 are strong mature-platform budget options, while Gemini 2.5 Flash is now priced more like a higher-throughput multimodal model.
+DeepSeek V4 Flash and Xiaomi MiMo-V2.5 both sit at $0.14/$0.28 before cache-hit discounts, while Gemini 2.5 Flash-Lite and Mistral Small 4 are strong mature-platform budget choices.

 Check out our DeepSeek vs ChatGPT comparison for a deeper look at the cost-performance tradeoff.